-With API version 18.0 and later, you can use GROUP BY with aggregate functions, such as SUM() or MAX(), to summarize the data and enable you to roll up guery results rather than having to process the individual records in your code.
-The syntax is:
+You can use GROUP BY with aggregate functions, such as SUM() or MAX(), to summarize the data and enable you to roll up query results rather than having to process the individual records in your code.

-'''

 [GROUP BY fieldGroupByList]

-'''

 fieldGroupByList specifies a list of one or more fields, separated by commas, that you want to group by.
 If the list of fields in a SELECT clause includes an aggregate function, you must include all non-aggregated fields in the GROUP BY clause.